alexanderbrenning/runvqgan/README.md

 >  `"out_file": ["something"],`

 Output file name; files will be named, for example, `"something_1.png"`, `"something_2.png"`, with numbers in increasing order.
 I recommend using a unique name, such as `"John_robot"` if you're John and you want to create a series of images involving robots.
 Existing files will NOT be overwritten.
-With each output file, there will be one `.txt` file that contains the actual VQGAN call that was used to create the image.
+With each output file, there will be one `.txt` file that contains the actual VQGAN-CLIP call that was used to create the image.
 This can be useful to remember how the image was actually created...

 ### Output folder